hamid-amir/CueWords/README.md

   author    = "Amirzadeh, Hamidreza and
                Alishahi, Afra and
                Mohebbi, Hosein",
-  editor    = "Belinkov, Yonatan and
-               Kim, Najoung and
-               Jumelet, Jaap and
-               Mohebbi, Hosein and
-               Mueller, Aaron and
-               Chen, Hanjie",
-  booktitle = "Proceedings of the 7th BlackboxNLP Workshop: Analyzing and Interpreting Neural Networks for NLP", month     = nov, year      = "2024", address   = "Miami, Florida, US",
+  booktitle = "Proceedings of the 7th BlackboxNLP Workshop at EMNLP 2024: Analyzing and Interpreting Neural Networks for NLP", month     = nov, year      = "2024", address   = "Miami, Florida, US",